 ‘I think you’re right.
 I bet they hung on every word.
 EVERY SINGLE THING they learned meant the difference between life and death.”

-What we often find is that while we blame others for our own lack of success, more often than not we are the impediment standing in our own way to achieving success.
-A compelling read with plenty of arguments and philosophical differences.
+What we often find is that while we blame others for our own lack of success, more often than not we are the impediment standing in our own way to achievement.
+Mental Dessert is a compelling read with plenty of arguments and conversation surrounding philosophical differences.
 My main take away from this novel was the exploration of the shortcomings of the education system and how if utilized with the right focus, learning can be more fun than initially realized.
 Beyond the typical health and well-being, the goal of any parent should be to maximize the potential of their child.
 But between your own occupational responsibilities and up keeping of the household, the presence of time, or more importantly yourself can really be spread thin.
 This is where educational institutions come in to play.
 Sure you can select a school based on proximity, accessibility or feasibility.
 But why not go the extra mile so when your children are grown and become music composers, scientists, five-star athletes, or CEO’s of Fortune 500 companies you can be reimbursed properly.
-Or if they fail to live up to those lofty expectations you can be content with the understanding that you gave it your best effort.
+Or if they fail to live up to those lofty expectations you can be content with the understanding that you gave it your best effort and knowing there’s plenty of money to be earned as a tradesperson.

 “I had a flashback of Alice as a child.
 Like most children, she had a fascination with puddles.
 She was compelled to stomp in them.
 Her desire seemingly increasing by how much damage the water would do to her clothes.
 I realized as I stood there in the rain that I was a lot like her.
 I was also compelled – as I think a lot of curious people are – to learn new things.
 The lectures and discussions here were my puddles.
 Continuing to stand there, I realized I needed a new hook for my article.
 I needed to show people the people’s.”